Eric-Cen/BakingApp/README.md

 Project 4 of Udacity's Android Developer Nanodegree

-This app loads recipe JSON data from Internet and then displays the recipe lists.
+This app loads recipe JSON data from Internet and then displays the recipe list and step list.
 It shows users step by step to cook a selected recipe, and plays video in exoplayer.

 ### Libraries Used: